christian-kevin/payment-processing/README.md

   to order service and path replaced to `https://public/v1/status/xxxxx`
 - Card number generation use Luhn algorithm with IIN of mastercard
 - Expiry date will took ID current local date time + 2 years
+- When creating balance will automatically add 10 mil IDR credit
+- For now currency will be IDR, but db support other currency based on `country` field in `wallet` table

 ###Directory Structure
 I am using directory structure guideline from [golang standard](https://github.com/golang-standards/project-layout)